makersacademy/bowling-challenge/README.md

 Overall I was very happy with the outcome.
 It works very well, allows for corrections and updates instantly and as far as I am aware has no real bugs.

 However, I seem to keep putting my code outside of the classes.
 The 'Game' class in this is essentially non existant.
-There is alot of functionality in my 'interface.js', that should definitely be in the game class.
-These include...
+There is a lot of functionality in my 'interface.js', that should definitely be in the game class.
+Mainly the following:

  - Score calculation - both total and frame scores.
  - Messages, deciding which message to put to the user.